espruino/EspruinoDocs/devices/mosfets.md

 Selection of MOSFETs
 --------------------

 `Gate-to-Source voltage (Vgs)` One of the most important specs is the voltage required to turn the FET completely on.
 This is not the threshold voltage - that's the voltage at which it first starts to turn on.
 Since the Espruino can only output 3.3v, for the simplest connection, we need a part that provides good performance with a 3.3v gate drive.
+Unfortunately, there are not many MOSFETs available in convenient through-hole packages that will work with a 3.3v gate drive.
+The [IRF3708PBF](http://www.irf.com/product-info/datasheets/data/irfr3708pbf.pdf) is a good choice in the large TO-220 package - it's current handling capacity is sufficient for almost any purpose, even at 3.3v on the gate.

 In the datasheet for a MOSFET, a graph will typically be included showing on-state properties at various gate voltages.
 The key specification here will typically be given as a graph of the the drain current (Id) vs drain-source voltage (Vds - this is the voltage drop across the MOSFET), with several lines for different gate voltages.
-Make sure that, at the current your load requires, the voltage drop is acceptable with a 3.3v gate drive.

-Unfortunately, there are not many MOSFETs available in convenient through-hole packages that will work with a 3.3v gate drive.
-The [IRF3708PBF](http://www.irf.com/product-info/datasheets/data/irfr3708pbf.pdf) is a good choice in the large TO-220 package - it's current handling capacity is sufficient for almost any purpose, even at 3.3v on the gate.
+For the example of the IRF3708PBF, this graph is Figure 1.
+Notice how how at an Id of 10 amps, the voltage drop (Vds) is barely above 0.1v with a 3.3v gate drive, and one can barely tell the lines for 3.3v and higher voltages apart.

 There is a very wide variety of low-voltage MOSFETs available in surface mount packages with excellent specs, often at very low prices.
-The popular SOT-23 package can be soldered onto the Espruino's SMD prototyping area as shown in the pictures below.
+The popular SOT-23 package can be soldered onto the Espruino's SMD prototyping area as shown in the pictures below, or used with one of many low-cost breakout boards available from eBay and many electronics hobby vendors.

 `Continuous Current` Make sure that the continuous current rating of the part is sufficient for the load - many parts have both a peak current and continuous current rating, and naturally, the former is often the headline spec.